The Saga of Senate Bill 5 How a well-intended, post-Ferguson bill exposed the many fault lines of St. Louis County.

 Several mayors in support of the lawsuit, including Green and Viola Murphy of Cool Valley, have also objected that they were not consulted by Schmitt about the bill.
 Bell also supports this point.
 “People who are invested in those communities should have a say in what happens to them.
 There are a lot of people who should have had some input that didn’t.”
 Ironically, however, protecting a fragmented system in which each municipality is responsible for generating its own revenues ensures not all residents have a say in what might happen to them.

-Clarissa Hayward, associate professor of political scientist at Washington University in St. Louis, elaborates on this point.
+Clarissa Hayward, associate professor of political science at Washington University in St. Louis, elaborates on this point.
 “The massively fragmented system of municipal government that we have in St. Louis metro area necessarily creates winners and losers,” she said.
 The very nature of metropolitan fragmentation trumps the democratic ideal that those affected should have a say.
 Hayward points to the trajectory of St. Louis’s public transit system, Metrolink, for an example.
 Metrolink travels east to west, does not stop at the wealthy municipality of Ladue, and heads abruptly south.

 “Ladue had veto power over whether or not it extended,” Hayward said.
 “We have all these local governments, and all of these locally elected political officials get to make decisions that affect people all over the metro area.”
 This system, which the mayors of North County continue to fight for, ensures wealthy white municipalities continue to cash in on a system that creates isolated areas of wealth, and lack thereof, which affects the region in negative ways.
 Political power extends and is intensified only into areas and municipalities where political power already exists.
 As the old saying goes, the rich get richer and the poor get children.